maxnyla/muffin-tastic/README.md

 For the purpose of improving user experience, I have compressed the images using [tinypng.com](https://tinypng.com/)

-As can be seen below, the total reduction in image size on this site has been of % (MB).
+As can be seen below, the total reduction in image size on this site has been of 72% (8MB).

 ![tinypng image size saving results](/static/docs/readme/tiny.png)